 Instructions

-- In a Dutch Oven or large pot, add about half the onions, red bell peppers, and green bell peppers.
+- In a Dutch Oven or large pot, add half the onions, red bell peppers, and green bell peppers.
 Layer the chicken on top and then add the remaining onions, and bell peppers.
 Add the cans of diced tomatoes.

 - Bring to a boil, then reduce to a simmer.
 Cook for about 1 hour at a simmer or until the chicken begins to fall off the bone.